ordermentum/docs/source/includes/_invoices.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the order to delete
+ID | The ID of the order to update